LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

 - Project creator

 2. Groups
-   Step 1 will attempt to create IAM bindings for groups in the GCP organization.
+   Step 1-bootstrap will attempt to create IAM bindings for groups in the GCP organization.
 These groups MUST exist prior to running step 1.
-The `0-prep.sh` script should automate these steps.
+The `0-prep.sh` and `0.5-prep.sh` scripts should help automate most of these steps.

 ** Head to the Execution section if you want to skip explanation of the scripts **